The Serpent's Fall

 None of my business, he thought.

 Jack led her to a corner booth, away from prying eyes.
-As she slid into the cracked vinyl seat, he noticed the bruises on her arms, the haunted look in her eyes.
+As she slid into the cracked vinyl seat, he noticed faint bruises along her forearms and a tight, distant stare.

 “What’s your name?”
 Jack said, pouring her a cup of lukewarm coffee.